Please find below our Coronavirus updates to view and download.

-Our school menu can be seen below.
+Our New Improved Menu can be seen below.
 To download a PDF copy, click here.

-The school stocks a selection of items at reasonable prices.
-Order forms can be collected from the school office.
-All other items are easily obtained from chain stores or the market.
-Each item of clothing should be clearly marked with the child’s name.
-We cannot be responsible for confusion over clothing if this is not the case.
+Each item of clothing should be clearly marked with the child’s name as we cannot be responsible for confusion over clothing if this is not the case.